-LATCH webbing-mounted attachment Installing child restraint LATCH lower anchor attachments
+Installing child restraint LATCH anchor attachments

 LATCH compatible child restraints include two rigid or webbing-mounted attachments that can be connected to two anchors located at certain seating positions in your vehicle.
 With this system, you do not have to use a vehicle seat belt to secure the child restraint.
-Check your child restraint for a label stating that it is compatible with LATCH.
+Check your child restraint for a label stating that it is compatible with the LATCH system.
 This information may also be in the instructions provided by the child restraint manufacturer.